SAMPADA-T/SAMPADA-T/README.md

 ## Hi there
-I have completed my MSc in Computer Science and have practical experience in programming, web development, and data analytics.
-I am looking for an entry-level software engineering role to apply my skills and continue learning.
+MSc Computer Science graduate seeking an entry-level software engineering role to apply technical skills and grow through real-world experience.

 ## About Me
 I am currently focused on learning the MERN stack for full-stack web development.